KCupial/Portfolio-Risk-Analysis-in-Python-Google-Colab-/README.md

 - Risk measurement using parametric and non-parametric VaR/CVaR
 - Python notebook with all code, visualizations, and calculations

-## Insights

-- All three stocks exhibit non-normal returns; **BHP** shows the largest extreme risk, while **LVMH** is the most volatile.
-- Non-parametric VaR is the most practical risk measure due to fat tails and skewness in return distributions.

 ## Usage

 1. Clone or download the repository.